wing5wong/artisan-whs-static/source/_events/2023-11-13_mitre-10-mega-tough-teens-year-9-10.md

 Points are awarded to each school for the following things: school banner, school spirit (chants, dress up), school mascot, competitive races and tug of war points.
 School with the most points will be awarded the tough teen trophy.

-More information will be out closer to the day, but for now sign up with your form teacher and get ready for some fun in the sun!!

 Any questions see Mrs Murphy in the Te Wehi Gym Office.